 On average, you might convert 1 out of every 100 visits to the landing page into a customer.
 So, with a conversion rate of 1%, you’d need to drive 100,000 visits to the landing page in order to get 1,000 new customers.

-We’ve covered a lot of concepts above, so here’s a recap of the math that we’ve discussed:
+We’ve covered a lot of concepts above, so let’s do a quick recap.
+Be sure you follow the logic below before moving on.

-New Customers Needed for a Positive ROI: 1,000 (or more)
+- Number of New Customers Needed to Generate a Positive ROI: 1,000+

 See how that all works?
 It’s like magic!